Name of lecturer(s)

 Learning outcomes of the course unit

-Students will experiment in the basics of cinematic language, including a selection of shots, field size, and camera angles, to properly and clearly communicate an action that has been divided into several different shots.
+Students will shoot their projects exterior working with natural day light only, working with the basics of cinematic language, including a selection of shots, field size, and camera angles, to properly and clearly communicate an action that has been divided into several different shots.

 Students will also learn to edit a film copy on a flatbed.
 In the process, students should become better acquainted with the rules of editing continuity as well as montage construction.

 Joint exercise of directing, editing, animation and cinematography tracks of APP program and Production Team Studies program.

 Prerequisites and co-requisites

 Based on a given screenplay revolving around the Double, students will shoot and edit a short 1-to-3-minute colour 16 mm film that will focus on the use of visual film language to clearly express a simple situation.
 Students will be given a screenplay and develop their directorial approach to it within their Mentors Workshop.
 The key element of each film is one actor portraying two different roles which interact.